javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 The role of the global handler `window.onerror` is usually not to recover the script execution -- that's probably impossible in case of programming errors, but to send the error message to developers.

-There are also web-services that provide error-logging facilities for such cases, like <https://errorception.com> or <http://www.muscula.com>.
-They give a script with custom `window.onerror` function, and once inserted into a page, it reports about all errors it gets to their server.
-Afterwards developers can browse them and get notifications on email about fresh errors.
+There are also web-services that provide error-logging for such cases, like <https://errorception.com> or <http://www.muscula.com>.

+They work like this:

+1. We register at the service and get a piece of JS (or a script URL) from them to insert on pages.
+2. That JS script has a custom `window.onerror` function.
+3. When an error occurs, it sends a network request about it to the service.
+4. We can log in to the service web interface and see errors.

 ## Summary